1999 Formula One World Championship: Rounds 13 to 16

 In Italy, Mika Häkkinen took his eleventh and what would be his last pole position of the season, ahead of Heinz-Harald Frentzen and David Coulthard.
 He led into the first corner and pulled away, helped by Alessandro Zanardi, who got up to second but then held up his rivals.
 Häkkinen was set to win until he spun off at the first corner on lap 30, handing the lead to Frentzen who went on to win ahead of Ralf Schumacher in the Williams and Mika Salo in the Ferrari.
 This promoted Frentzen to third place in the championship, at the cost of Coulthard, and his sixth place brought Eddie Irvine level with Häkkinen at the top of the standings.

 At the European Grand Prix, Frentzen took his second and last career pole, ahead of Coulthard and Häkkinen.
 After two aborted starts, Frentzen led Häkkinen and Coulthard into the first corner, but at the back of the pack, Damon Hill got away slow because of an electrical failure.
 This caused Alexander Wurz to hit Pedro Diniz.
 The Sauber driver rolled upside down and his rollbar failed, but Diniz escaped uninjured.
 After 15 laps, a slight drizzle fell and Häkkinen pitted for rain tires.
 He was the only one and it turned out to be a mistake.
 He lost a lot of time when he had to pit again for dry tires and he rejoined a lap down.
 Irvine had a slow stop of 30 seconds when his team couldn't find the fourth wheel to put on and with half of the race gone, Frentzen was leading Coulthard and Ralf Schumacher.
 Frentzen's race cruelly ended with an electrical failure after his first stop and the new leader Coulthard spun off into retirement when the rain truly arrived.
 This handed the lead to Ralf until he suffered a puncture and fell back to fifth.
 Giancarlo Fisichella inherited the lead, but he also spun off and retired, so Johnny Herbert in the Stewart gained first place.
 And on a drying track, he held on to finish ahead of Jarno Trulli in the Prost and teammate Rubens Barrichello.
 Luca Badoer was set for a points finish for Minardi, but he suffered a gearbox failure.
-Häkkinen finished fifth and Irvine sixth, separating them by two points in the championship.
+Häkkinen finished fifth and Irvine seventh, separating them by two points in the championship.